CrunchyData/postgres-operator/hugo/content/Configuration/tls.md

-By default, the pgo client will trust certificates issued by one of the Certificate Authorities listed in the operating system's default CA trust store.
-To prevent their inclusion, two configuation methods are available: either the Bash environment variable.
-Windows clients have no default CA trust and thus have this setting configured to `true` by default.
+By default, the pgo client will trust certificates issued by one of the Certificate Authorities listed in the operating system's default CA trust store, if any.
+To exclude them, either use the environment variable

 ```bash
 EXCLUDE_OS_TRUST=true
 ```

-or the --exclude-os-trust can be included during client use
+or use the --exclude-os-trust flag

 ```bash
 pgo version --exclude-os-trust